tico-19/tico-19.github.io/index.md

 layout: tico-default
 ---

-In response to the on-going crisis, several academic (Carnegie Mellon University, Johns Hopkins University) and industry (Amazon, Appen, Facebook, Google, Microsoft, Translated) partners have partnered with the Translators without Borders to prepare COVID-19 materials for a variety of the world's languages to be used by professional translators and for training state-of-the-art Machine Translation (MT) models.
+In response to the on-going crisis, several academic (Carnegie Mellon University, George Mason University, Johns Hopkins University) and industry (Amazon, Appen, Facebook, Google, Microsoft, Translated) partners have partnered with the Translators without Borders to prepare COVID-19 materials for a variety of the world's languages to be used by professional translators and for training state-of-the-art Machine Translation (MT) models.
 The focus is on making emergency and crisis-related content available in as many languages as possible.
 The collected, curated and translated content across nearly 90 languages will be available to the professional translation as well the MT research community.

 To this end, we have so far created: